 In the past, Landec's results of operations have fluctuated significantly from quarter to quarter and are expected to continue in the future.
-Historically, Landec's direct marketer of hybrid corn seed, Fielder's Choice, has been the primary source of these fluctuations, as its revenues and profits are concentrated over a few months during the spring planting season (generally during Landec's second quarter).
-In addition, Apio can be heavily affected by seasonal and weather factors which could impact quarterly results.
+Historically, Landec's direct marketer of hybrid corn seed, Intellicoat, has been the primary source of these fluctuations, as its revenues and profits are concentrated over a few months during the spring planting season (generally during Landec's second quarter).
+In addition, Apio can be heavily affected by seasonal and weather factors which could impact quarterly results, such as the lower than expected volumes and poor yields experienced in the stone fruit business during the third quarter of fiscal year 2000.
 Landec's earnings in its Food Products Technology business will be sensitive to price fluctuations in the fresh vegetables and fruits markets.
 Excess supplies can cause intense price competition.
 Other factors affecting Landec's food and/or agricultural operations include the seasonality of its supplies, the ability to process produce during critical harvest periods, the timing and effects of ripening, the degree of perishability, the effectiveness of worldwide distribution systems, the terms of various federal and state marketing orders, total worldwide industry volumes, the seasonality of consumer demand, foreign currency fluctuations, foreign importation restrictions and foreign political risks.
-As a result of these and other factors, Landec expects to continue to experience fluctuations in quarterly operating results, and there can be no assurance that Landec will be able to reach or sustain profitability for an entire fiscal year.
+As a result of these and other factors, Landec expects to continue to experience fluctuations in guarterly operating results, and there can be no assurance that Landec will be able to reach or sustain profitability for an entire fiscal year.

-WE EXPECT DIFFICULTIES IN INTEGRATING APIO AND OTHER NEW BUSINESS ACQUISITIONS
+WE MAY EXPERIENCE DIFFICULTIES IN INTEGRATING APIO AND OTHER NEW BUSINESS ACQUISITIONS

 Landec's acquisition of Apio involves the integration of Apio's operations into Landec.
 The integration will require the dedication of management resources in order to achieve the anticipated operating efficiencies of the acquisition.
 No assurance can be given that difficulties encountered in integrating the operations of Apio into Landec will be overcome or that the benefits expected from integration will be realized.
 The difficulties in combining Apio and Landec's operations are exacerbated by the necessity of coordinating geographically separate organizations, integrating personnel with disparate business backgrounds and combining different corporate cultures.
-The process of integrating operations could cause an interruption of, or loss of momentum in, the activities of the combined company's business.
+The process of integrating operations could cause an interruption of, or loss of momentum in, the activities of the combined companies' business.